Vermicomposting is fun, challenging, and faster than hot composting. I compost with blues, red wigglers, and European Nightcrawlers.

 Basic Information on Indian Blue Worms

-Blue worms are typically considered some of the least desirable composting worms to use, and the reasons for this will be described further below.
-However, they are perfectly capable of vermicomposting and creating large quantities of castings.
-They are also very prolific, and will quickly populate most any bin you add them to.
-Indian blues are sometimes called Malaysian blues.
-Their scientific name is Perionyx excavatus.
+Blue worms are typically considered some of the least desirable composting worms, for reasons described below.
+However, I argue that they are perfectly capable of vermicomposting and creating large quantities of castings.
+They are very prolific, and will quickly populate almost any bin.
+Indian blues (scientific name Perionyx excavatus) are sometimes called Malaysian blues.

 Identification of Indian Blue Worms

 - Length: They are about three inches in length when fully grown and stretched out.
-They are somewhat longer than red wigglers, but thinner.
+They are somewhat longer, and also thinner, than red wigglers.
 They are shorter than European nightcrawlers, as seen in the comparison picture below.

-- Clitellum: Their clitellum, or saddle, is difficult to spot, and is in-line with the rest of their body, and may be lighter and color than the rest of the body.
+- Clitellum: Their clitellum, or saddle, is difficult to spot.
+It is in-line with the rest of their body, and might be lighter and color than the rest of the body.

 - Color: They are usually a blue to blue-purple color, with an iridescent sheen when exposed to light.
 This coloring is very similar to African nightcrawlers, but blues are much thinner and shorter.